GitLab Pipelines#

 Jobs in the next stage will only start once the previous stage has successfully been completed.

-For more details on managing stages
+For more details on managing stages, refer to GitLab’s stages documentation.

 are top-level keys with arbitrary names.
 Jobs are the individual elements that make up a GitLab CI/CD pipeline.